 Article IV.
 Items to be Reviewed

-4.1 Agenda items for Committee meetings may include any relevant topic consistent with municipal code governing the Committees business.
+4.1 Agenda items for Committee meetings may include any relevant topic consistent with municipal code governing the Committees business, including but not limited to contemporary issues, public hearings, guest presentations, updates from staff and Tacoma police, updates from sub-committees, and updates from the chair.

 4.2 In addition to other topics, the Committee shall review on a quarterly basis the following topics:

-4.2.1 Police use of force statistics
+4.2.1 Police use of force statistics and other public safety data

-4.2.2 Committee member outreach effort updates

-4.2.3 Police conduct and police department policy complaint statistics and resolution
+4.2.2 Police conduct and police department policy complaint statistics and resolution

-4.2.4 Contemporary issues for consideration as agenda items

 Article V. Processing of Policy Complaints.